dialtr/soundcraft-spirit-studio/README.md

   interested in building projects of your own design.

 * **Consider parts availability**  Parts for some consoles can be hard to locate.
-A friend of mine has a Calrec console that uses VCAs that are no longer being made.
+A friend of mine has a Calrec console that uses ICs that are no longer being made.
 Obtaining spares will be expensive.
 By contrast, the Spirit Studio uses (mostly) still-available op-amps.